ProtDos/VanishGuide/README.md

 * [WhatsMyName](https://whatsmyname.app), a simple online tool to check where the username has been used
 * [TempMail](https://temp-mail.org), a free temprorary mail service to register on nearly any website

+## Disclaimer
+My intention with this repo isn't to bring you on starting a new life.
+The goal is to show people how to stay anonymous online and it shows a way on how to theoratically do it.
+I am not responsible for any activities based on this project.

 ## Sources
 Coming...